MapsPeople/docs/src/cms/index.md

 Type Visibility is the term used to determine at which Zoom Levels both the Types' Icons and Labels are visible.

 1. A save button, click this to save your changes.
-1. Hide/Unhide - Click or unclick this if you don't want a specific Type to show up on the map at all.
+1. Visibility toggle - Click to toggle on/off the Type visibility.
+It controls whether the Type Icons and Labels are shown on the Map
 1. Set the minimum and maximum Zoom Level at which a given Type should be visible.

 #### Buildings